PiinPoint develops its own proprietary datasets, as well as centralized industry-leading data for use in our software

 Mobile Location Data

 PiinPoint's Mobile Location Data features have been recently updated and are now built on data from data company NEAR.
 They collect billions of datapoints representing mobile device locations across Canada and the United States.
 This new partnership increases the accuracy of our data and sets the stage for future product updates.

-We ingest new data from SafeGraph on a daily basis and it acts as the foundation for our suite of mobile location data tools, including the development of trade areas, looking at visitor demographics, counts overtime, and incorporating observations into our predictive models.
+We ingest new data from NEAR on a monthly basis, and this data acts as the foundation for our suite of mobile location data tools, including the development of trade areas, looking at visitor demographics, counts over time, and incorporating observations into our predictive models.

 PiinPoint offers Geosocial data in partnership with Spatial.ai.
 Developed around billions of geotagged social media posts, this rich and constantly evolving dataset aggregates the personality of a neighbourhood.
 Through its taxonomy of over 70 different personas, it adds depth to the story your other datasets tell you about an area.

 If you'd like to learn more about the Geosocial dataset and the methodology used to collect, sort, and aggregate it, we encourage you to read Spatial.ai's The Essential Guide to Geosocial Data.

 PiinPoint has as traffic feature, based on municipal and regional studies of AADT volumes.
 On each traffic point, you can click on the point to get the daily count, the date, and the source of the count.

 Municipal Traffic Counts: Average annual daily traffic (AADT*) is collected from individual municipalities and includes data from as recent as last year.